veltra-platform/ngx-mydatepicker/README.md

 ## Description
 Angular attribute directive date picker.
-There is similar date picker [here](https://github.com/kekeh/mydatepicker), but difference between these two is that with ngx-mydatepicker you can define the styling of input box, calendar and clear buttons.
+There is similar date picker [here](https://github.com/kekeh/mydatepicker), but difference between these two is that with ngx-mydatepicker you can define the style of input box, calendar and clear buttons.

 Online demo is [here](http://kekeh.github.io/ngx-mydatepicker)